ez-tutorials/GoByExamples/README.md

 - [x] [hello-world](https://gobyexample.com/hello-world)

 To run the program, put the code in hello-world.go and use go run.

-        ```sh
+        ```bash
         $ go run hello-world.go
         hello world
         ```

 Sometimes we’ll want to build our programs into binaries.
 We can do this using go build.

         ```sh
         $ go build hello-world.go